CSCfi/hpc-containers/index.md

 -->

-## Examples overview
+## Example: Containerizing a scientific application
-In the following examples, we demonstrate how to create a container for a small scientific application called [sciapp](https://github.com/jaantollander/sciapp).
+In the following examples, we demonstrate how to create and run a container for a small scientific application called [sciapp](https://github.com/jaantollander/sciapp).
+We demonstrate Apptainer, Docker and Podman.
 We install the dependencies to run and build `sciapp` and them we install `sciapp` itself by building it from the source.
+We also show how to push and pull container images to a container registry such as [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

-## Apptainer example
+### Apptainer
 Let's start by writing the following Apptainer definition to `app.def` file:

 ```sh